 We will work specifically with surgical methods (like OVHV and tooth pull) on cadavers of rabbit, rat and mice.

-Completed 1-9. semester of the veterinary medicine program
+Completed 1-9. semester of the veterinary curriculum.

 Compulsory education and study requirements Diagnostics and diagnostic methods The laboratory part of the course is mandatory.
 Multiple choice test and approval of laboratory reports.